 Changing delivery location

-You can change your delivery option at any time, but the change won’t apply to trip requests or booked trips.
-If you change the delivery location once a guest has booked their trip, they have the right to cancel the trip.
+You can change your delivery options at any time, but the change won’t apply to pending or booked trips.
+You can ask a booked guest if they’re willing to change their delivery location, but they’re not required to do so.
+If you can no longer deliver to their booked location, your guest has the right to cancel the trip.

 Receiving delivery payment

 You’ll receive a percentage of the delivery fee depending on which protection plan* you’ve chosen.
-Arranging and accepting payment for delivery outside of the Turo platform is a violation of our Terms of Service and may result in a suspension of your account and may reduce or invalidate insurance coverage.
+You may not arrange for or accept payment for delivery outside of the Turo platform.
+It’s a violation of our Gray market transaction policy and our Terms of Service.

 If you’ve chosen a Turo protection plan, you’re covered by our liability protection when delivering a car for guest check-in.
-You’re not covered after picking up the car at the end of the trip.
-Get more information by reading these simple descriptions of insurance coverage in the US, Canada, Germany, and the UK.
+You’re not covered after you pick up the car at the end of the trip.
+Read a summary of insurance coverage for hosts and guests in the US, Canada, Germany, and the UK.